mcd-3/drufflebag/README.md

 A desktop frontend for the Adobe Flash emulator Ruffle.
 Plays single-file SWF applications.

+Note: you will need to provide your own SWF files.

 ## Building
 In the project's root directory, do the following: